jamisonordway/coffee_joint_events/README.md

 ## The Coffee Joint Events

-Use [this app](https://coffeejointevents.herokuapp.com/) to check out upcoming events at The Coffee Joint!
+[This app](https://coffeejointevents.herokuapp.com/) will be a one-stop-shop for all events and happenings at [The Coffee Joint](https://thecoffeejointco.com/)!

 Events are included using the [Eventbrite API](https://www.eventbrite.com/developer/v3/).

+Facebook events coming soon!

 Want to contribute?
 Make sure you have the latest version of Node installed.